varunkm11/AI-Chatbot/README.md

    - Ensure your OpenRouter API key is valid
    - Check that the environment variable is set correctly

-2. **Heroku Deployment Fails**:
+2. **Vercel Deployment Fails**:
    - Verify all files are committed to git
-   - Check Heroku logs: `heroku logs --tail`
+   - Check Vercel deployment logs in dashboard
-   - Ensure environment variables are set on Heroku
+   - Ensure environment variables are set on Vercel

 3. **Local Development Issues**:
    - Make sure all dependencies are installed